kristijanH1998/REU-Summer-Internship/README.md

 #### Things I learned

-## How to Set up Coding Environment
+## How to Set up Programming Environment
 1. Follow instructions on [this](https://github.com/git-guides/install-git) link to install Git
 2. Choose the location (directory) for the project repository, navigate to it with 'cd [directory-name]' terminal command and inside of it clone the project repository by running the command 'git clone https://github.com/kristijanH1998/REU-Summer-Internship.git' in your terminal
 3. Install Jupyter Notebook.
 Follow instructions on [this link](https://jupyter.org/install)